rwatts3/udacity-viz/README.md

 > The sketch looks very nice!
 I would suggest providing clean sections that allow the charts to be easily distinghishable between the other charts.

 ### Feedback 2
+> The material design looks really nice.
+However I am unable to determine which what the purpose of the chart.
+Such as how do I know what the chart is comparing.
 ### Feedback 3

 ## Additional Visualizations and Exploratoration of Data